TheLaari/TheLaari/README.md

-Information Systems student from Finland.
-Once, I was an engineer and they say it might have permanently affected my brain.
+Information Systems grad student from Finland.
+Once, I was an engineer and it might have permanently affected my brain.
-I enjoy web, graphic and game design, maker subculture and open source technologies.
-And the 1980s.
+I enjoy UX design, maker subculture, life sciences and open source technologies.
+And late 20th century art & design.

 Techs & skills: